weetmuts/EventBExperiments/README.md

 `finite(ae)` and clicking ah, then two clicks on robot will automatically prove the supplied hyp and also discharge the proof obligation.

+The same method is used to prove thm_2/WD.

 **Experiment 7:** simple max of the union of two sets

 Surprisingly difficult, as with all things max..... the problem is that the prover does not